Cold molecules in HI 21cm absorbers across redshifts 0.1-4: Conclusions

-We compare the atomic and molecular column densities of 14 known high redshift ($z>0.1$) molecular absorption line systems.
-Among associated systems, CO absorption is generally detected in broader and weaker 21-cm absorption component with typical CO-to-\hi\ abundance ratio of $10^{-6}$ -- $10^{-5}$ ($N(H_2)$/$N$(\hi) = 0.01 - 0.1).
-The CO absorption very rarely coincides with the deep / strong 21-cm absorption component.
-This suggests that absorbing gas has two different phases: one phase near galaxy centers with a larger CO-to-\hi\ abundance ratio, and another with lower CO abundance which shows only \hi\, and might correspond to the gas in outer regions of galaxies.
+We compare the atomic and molecular column densities of 14 known high-redshift ($z>0.1$) molecular absorption line systems.
+Among associated systems, CO absorption is generally detected in the broader and weaker 21cm absorption component, with a typical CO-to-\hi\ abundance ratio of $10^{-6}$ -- $10^{-5}$ ($N(H_2)$/$N$(\hi) = 0.01 - 0.1).
+The CO absorption very rarely coincides with the deep and narrow 21cm absorption component.
+This suggests that absorbing gas has two different phases: one phase near to galaxy centers with a larger CO-to-\hi\ abundance ratio, and another with lower CO abundance that shows only \hi\, and might correspond to the gas in outer regions of galaxies.
 These two phases are well known through emission line observations of nearby galaxies \citep[e.g.,][]{Bigiel2012}.

 In the case of intervening absorbers, the \hi\ absorption is broader and the narrower molecular absorption line is generally close to the \hi\ absorption peak, although shifted by 10-20\,\kms.
-The exceptions are PKS1406-076 and the three lensed systems where the situation is complicated by multiple sightlines towards the lensed source.
-Nevertheless, the observed velocity structure of \hi\ and molecular absorption profiles imply sight lines piercing through layered molecular clouds i.e., molecular gas embedded in outer layers of predominantly \hi\ gas.
+The exceptions are PKS1406-076 and the three lensed systems where the situation is complicated by multiple sightlines toward the lensed source.
+Nevertheless, the observed velocity structure of \hi\ and molecular absorption profiles imply sight lines piercing through layered molecular clouds; that is, molecular gas embedded in outer layers of predominantly \hi\ gas.

-With the advent of large surveys at cm wavelengths the number of \hi\ 21-cm absorbers is expected to steeply increase.
-However, currently \hi\ 21-cm line spectroscopy at z$>$0.5 can be performed only at spatial resolutions $>5^{\prime\prime}$, which may be inadequate to reveal the origin of the absorbing gas.
-The work presented here demonstrates that the limitation can be overcome through the combination of millimeter emission and absorption spectroscopy probing, and understand the role played by cold gas in the evolution of normal and active galaxies.
+With the advent of large surveys at cm wavelengths, the number of \hi\ 21cm absorbers is expected to steeply increase.
+However, currently, \hi\ 21cm line spectroscopy at z$>$0.5 can be performed only at spatial resolutions of $>5^{\prime\prime}$, which may be insufficient to reveal the origin of the absorbing gas.
+The work presented here demonstrates that this limitation can be overcome through the combination of mm emission and absorption spectroscopy, and helps to elucidate the role played by cold gas in the evolution of normal and active galaxies.